pubky/mainline/mainline-next/docs/roadmap.md

 # Refactoring Roadmap

+Milestone 1 delivers the IPv4 client in four ordered stages: the runtime and protocol foundation, bootstrap and health recovery, low-level item event streams, and high-level results derived from those streams.

 ## 1a.
-Core IPv4 Client and Low-Level APIs
+Core IPv4 Runtime and Protocol

-Build the client around a library-owned Mio reactor.
-Public futures and streams remain independent of any application async runtime.
-The milestone includes:
+Build the client around a library-owned Mio reactor while keeping public futures and streams independent of any application async runtime.
+Include:

-- bounded admission, active queries, and event streams, with fair cooperative scheduling, per-query stream backpressure, and cancellation on stream drop;
+- bounded queues and active queries, fair cooperative scheduling, cancellation, and UDP draining to `WouldBlock`;
-- cooperative UDP draining to `WouldBlock` and adaptive pacing, concurrency, and batching within fixed safety bounds, without low-level policy thresholds;
+- adaptive pacing, concurrency, and batching within fixed safety bounds;
-- panic-free public operations with typed errors that distinguish admission, execution, deadline, connectivity, protocol, cancellation, and shutdown failures;
+- configurable IPv4 binding and typed lifecycle, admission, deadline, connectivity, and protocol failures;
-- bootstrap with custom DNS names and node import/export, plus health reporting for bootstrap, identity, sockets, public-address evidence, and connectivity;
-- configurable IPv4 bind address, port, and optional public IPv4 address for BEP 42 identity generation;
-- low-level mutable GET events, including `more_recent_than`, validated responses, rejections, closest-set progress, timing, and completion;
-- low-level mutable PUT events, including acknowledgements, raw `301` and `302` responses, bounded direct GET verification, and completion;
-- low-level immutable GET and PUT streams, including validated values, no-value responses, closest-set progress, acknowledgements, partial failure, and completion;
-- IPv4 BEP 42, transaction, source-address, and BEP 44 validation; and
+- transaction, source-address, KRPC, and BEP 44 validation;
-- operation-scoped acquisition and use of write tokens.

-The client is a [BEP 43](https://www.bittorrent.org/beps/bep_0043.html) read-only node: it sets `ro=1` only on outgoing queries, never answers incoming queries, and can still GET and PUT.
-Routing uses bounded buckets and admits only validated, responsive nodes.

-This step succeeds when public streams expose the validated events, bounded rejection reporting, and metadata needed by high-level policy without private DHT state.
+- IPv4 BEP 42 identity generation and remote-node validation; and
+- bounded routing that admits only validated, responsive nodes.

+Operate as a [BEP 43](https://www.bittorrent.org/beps/bep_0043.html) read-only
+node: set `ro=1` only on outgoing queries and never answer incoming queries.

 ## 1b.
+Bootstrap, Health, and Recovery

+Build bootstrap and continuously maintained health on the core runtime:

+- resolved addresses and custom DNS bootstrap names, with concurrent resolution and traversal progress and visible partial failures;
+- Mainline and isolated Testnet profiles and secure bootstrap-node import and export;
+- local identity, bound socket, public-address evidence, routing activity, and outbound-connectivity diagnostics;
+- operation traffic and bounded idle probes that update health after initial bootstrap; and
+- routing recovery and bootstrap retries with adaptive backoff, including BEP 42 identity rotation after a corroborated public-address change.

+Recovery must not require callers to recreate `Dht`.

+## 1c.
+Low-Level IPv4 Item APIs

+Expose bounded, stream-driven operations on the runtime and health foundation:

+- mutable GET events, including `more_recent_than`, validated responses, rejections, closest-set progress, timing, and completion;
+- mutable PUT events, including acknowledgements, raw `301` and `302` claims, bounded direct GET verification, and completion;
+- immutable GET and PUT events, including validated values, no-value responses, closest-set progress, acknowledgements, partial failure, and completion; and
+- operation-scoped acquisition and use of destination-bound write tokens.

+Stream backpressure pauses only its query, dropping a stream cancels its operation, and terminal reports preserve partial results.
+This step succeeds when the streams expose everything needed by high-level policy without private DHT state.

+## 1d.
 High-Level IPv4 Item APIs

-Implement the high-level API exclusively as adapters over the public low-level operations from milestone 1a:
+Implement the high-level API exclusively as adapters over the public milestone 1c streams:

 - progressive mutable GET estimates and evidence, using few profile-relative policy parameters and adaptive settling to finish without slow stragglers;